Dynatrace/dynatrace-configuration-as-code/documentation/docs/Guides/add_new_api.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 title: Add a new API
 ---
+​

-This guide shows you how to add a new API to Monaco that is not included in the [table of supported APIs](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code#configuration-types--apis) and how to recognize if an API is easy to add or not.
+This guide shows you how to add a new API to Monaco that is not included in the [table of supported APIs](configuration/configTypes_tokenPermissions.md) and how to determine whether an API is easy to add.
+​
 > :warning: Adding APIs to Monaco is straightforward in most cases.
 However, some APIs require more coding.
+​

 ## Determine if an API is easy to add
+​
 Easy-to-add APIs fulfill the following criteria:
+​
 * Configuration APIs that implement the following HTTP methods:
   * `GET <my-environment>/api/config/v1/<my-config>` (get all configs)
   * `GET <my-environment>/api/config/v1/<my-config>/<id>` (get a single config)
   * `POST <my-environment>/api/config/v1/<my-config>` (create a new config)
   * `PUT <my-environment>/api/config/v1/<my-config>/<id>` (change an existing config)
   * `DELETE <my-environment>/api/config/v1/<my-config>/<id>` (delete a config)
+​

 * The model of the configuration has a `name` property: